History of the University of Alabama: 1903–40: The growing university

 In 1900 students fomented rebellion against the military system, leading to the resignations of the student commandant and university president James Knox Powers.
 In 1903 the state legislature abolished the military system that was proving so unpopular with students.

 In celebration of the university's seventy-fifth anniversary in 1906, the Greater University fund-raising campaign began, spearheaded by alumni Hill Ferguson and Robert Jemison.
 The $5,000 which the campaign secured from the state legislature in 1909 went toward the building of Smith and Morgan Halls.
 Constructed of yellow Missouri brick with Indiana limestone trim, the buildings reflected the Beaux-Arts Greek Revival style of architecture that was popular at the turn of the 20th century.

 The first years of the 20th century, when students had more freedom and the university was more established, saw the addition of a glee club, a drama club, a yearbook, and a student newspaper.
 One of the top female students, Helen Vickers, wrote the lyrics to UA's first alma mater.
 Female enrollment increased, and football became a passion.

-On January 1, 1912, the person who had the most influence on shaping The University of Alabama for decades to come began his tenure as president.
-Dr. George H. "Mike" Denny left the presidency of Washington and Lee University in Virginia to lead The University of Alabama through an unprecedented period of growth.
+On January 1, 1912, Dr. George H. "Mike" Denny left the presidency of Washington and Lee University in Virginia to lead The University of Alabama through a period of growth.

-Denny was known for his ability to make the most of limited funds in growing The University of Alabama, which he dubbed "the Capstone" of education in the state.
-His love for athletics, especially football, and his devotion to students earned him their loyalty and affection.
-In 1929, students raised money to build a bell tower on campus in his honor.
-Known as Denny Chimes, it is one of the most beloved icons for UA alumni and students.

-In 1939, Amelia Gayle Gorgas Library opened its doors in the same spot where the Rotunda once stood.
-Half a century later, its long wooden tables and worn books smelling of dust and age contrasted with the grey computer catalogue terminals.
-Gorgas Library stood as a perfect symbol of the way, in all facets of the university, progress persisted amidst elements of the past.
+In 1939, Amelia Gayle Gorgas Library opened.